 You will upload your package to either YouTube or Vimeo.
 This will allow you to embed the package on your final IS website.

-When you turn in your package, you must upload to Canvas a document featuring the link (either to YouTube or Vimeo) to your audio slideshow and a transcript.
+When you turn in your package, you must upload to Canvas a document featuring the link (either to YouTube or Vimeo) to your package and a transcript.

 This is not a rehash of either your text story or audio piece.
 Think of your audience.
 Who would want to watch a piece that merely retells something they’ve already read or heard?

-Can I mix photos and video to create my slideshow?
+Can I mix photos and video to create my package?